Mitra98t/Flavor/nova_script_book/src/implementation/lexer.md

 For instance, notice the usage of the keyword `let`, the semicolon `;` and the colon `:`.
 All these elements will correspond to tokens in the lexer.
-We can repeat the process to provide a complete list of tokens in an `enum` as well as define the struct `Token` to represent the tuple for the token (as described in [Implementation](./implementation.md).
+We can repeat the process to provide a complete list of tokens in an `enum`.
+We will also define the struct `Token` to represent the tuple for the token (as described in [Implementation](./implementation.md)).

 ## Development

-First things first, we decided to use rust for the project; we will then follow a structured approach to development: first comes the definition of the types, than their behaviors, and lastly we use them in the main code.
+First things first, we decided to use Rust for the project; we will then follow a structured approach to development: first comes the definition of the types, than their behaviors, and lastly we use them in the main code.

-The types definition for the lexer are straight forward; we need the allowed tokens and a struct to represent the concept of a token.
+The types definition for the lexer are straightforward; we need the allowed tokens and a struct to represent the concept of a token.

 > The code necessary to do so is found in [types](https://github.com/Mitra98t/NovaScript/blob/main/src/types.rs).